CodeIsKing24/LLM-SemanticSearch/setup.md

 Note:
 - For pytorch installation, we can go to `https://pytorch.org/` website and scroll down to `INSTALL PYTORCH` section which will show the command to run on your machine for installation based on your existing config.
 - For windows, conda environment should be created using python 3.11 to install pytorch and other packages.

+Docker commands:
+- Open terminal and navigate to root folder of the project
+- `docker build -t sqlite-container .` (to build docker container)
+- `docker run -it --rm sqlite-container` (run the container)